This article explains how to merge data from and to Treasure Data tables.

 $ td query -d src_dbs -w -r 'td://@/dst_dbs/dst_tbl' \ 'SELECT `time`, src_col_1, src_col_2, common_col FROM src_tbl'

-By using td://@/dst_dbs/dst_tbl as a job result output target, we will write the result in append mode, appending the result of this query to the data already in the destination table dst_dbs.dst_tbl.
-After the query completes, the schema of the destination table will be updated to include the columns in the source table’s result (that is, those columns indicated in the select clause of the query) that did not exist before; the new schema will be:
+By using td://@/dst_dbs/dst_tbl as a job result output target, the result is written in append mode, appending the result of this query to the data already in the destination table dst_dbs.dst_tbl.
+After the query completes, the schema of the destination table is updated to include the columns in the source table’s result (that is, those columns indicated in the select clause of the query) that did not exist before; the new schema will be:

 $ td schema:show dst_dbs dst_tbl dst_dbs.dst_tbl ( common_col:string dst_col_1:string dst_col_2:long src_col_1:string src_col_2:long )

 Clearly data for both time and common_col was merged in the process.
-If one would want to avoid merging common_col in the destination table with common_col in the source table, perhaps because the two columns contain data with different meanings that should not mixed, a easy way is to rename the source column in the ‘SELECT’ clause with the old_name AS new_name diction:
+If you want to avoid merging common_col in the destination table with common_col in the source table, perhaps because the two columns contain data with different meanings that should not mixed, an easy way to do so is to rename the source column in the ‘SELECT’ clause with the old_name AS new_name diction:

 $ td query ...
 'SELECT `time`, src_col_1, src_col_2, common_col AS src_common_col FROM src_tbl'